animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

-It is probably not all that uncommon for `IndexExistsExceptions` to be thrown, especially when multiple configuration sources are used to configure GemFire (Spring Data for GemFire, GemFire Cluster Config, GemFire native `cache.xml`, the API, and so on).
+It is probably not all that uncommon for `IndexExistsExceptions` to be thrown, especially when multiple configuration sources are used to configure GemFire (Spring Data for VMware GemFire, GemFire Cluster Config, GemFire native `cache.xml`, the API, and so on).
 You should definitely prefer one configuration method and stick with it.